JOONKYUHONG/DNSC6301_JOONKYUHONG/README.md

 ![Training and Validation AUC](training_validation_auc.png)

 ##### It shows the result of Training and Validation AUC as a table
+##### Based on the results above, we can find out the result that the difference between Training and Validation AUC becomes wider when tree depth is over 8.

 #### Adverse Impact Ratios (AIR)

 ![AIR](air.png)

 ##### Here is the AIR for the final model having each applicable race and sex
+##### Using 0.18 cutoff based on the accuracy trend as cutoff increases.
+(Accuracy at cutoff 0.17 is: 0.6321 but Accuracy at cutoff 0.18 becomes 0.7384)

 #### Final Iteration Plot